 RightScale enabled Sony to launch four to five Web stores a day in the cloud, a job that would have taken months on a traditional IT architecture and weeks using cloud services without RightScale's management tools, according to Taylor.

 Sony's cloud experience wasn't all clear sailing, though.
 The company is looking for an alternative to the free HAProxy load balancers which apparently require too much ongoing manual configuration.
-It's considering an option from Zeus Technology, which just announced a new
+It's considering an option from Zeus Technology, which just announced a new cloud traffic management tool.

 Automation instead of staffing